How many cells are produced at the end of meiosis? | Channels for Pearson+

 1

-In meiosis I, homologous chromosomes are separated, resulting in two haploid cells, each with half the number of chromosomes as the original diploid cell.
+Conclude that at the end of meiosis, four cells are produced, each with half the number of chromosomes as the original cell.

-In meiosis II, the sister chromatids of each chromosome are separated, similar to mitosis, resulting in four haploid cells.

-Conclude that starting from one diploid cell, meiosis produces four haploid cells, each genetically distinct from the others.

 Watch next